mattbostock/leavediary/README.md

 TimeOff is a web application for tracking a worker's annual leave (vacation and public holidays), sickness and time in lieu.

+## Project status

+TimeOff is __currently alpha-quality__ software.
+Not yet recommended for serious use.

 ## Requirements

 ### TLS